 Jamone is from Salisbury, North Carolina.
 He is well rounded in Java, C++, Python, Ruby and he is currently learning Objective-C. His research area is focused in mobile health applications for Android and iOS.

 Dejanae is a second semester sophomore computer science student.
 She is proficient in the languages of: Java, C++, C#, and Visual Basic.

-Ashiq holds a bachelor’s degree in Computer Science from University of Engineering & Technology Bangladesh.
+Ashiq holds a bachelor’s degree in Computer Science from Bangladesh University of Engineering & Technology.
 He is currently a graduate research assistant under the supervision of Dr. Anwar at the Department of Computer Science, and a member of the SUSMaN Lab.
 His research interests lie in Cloud auditing and mobile health.

 If you are interested to join SUSMaN Lab, please e-mail Dr. Anwar a